 Alright everyone.
 Take everything you know about theme park lines and just throw it away.
 Just kidding ... well, kinda.
 Disney MaxPass is here to shake things up.
-We just spent the day literally hopping from one ride to the next without standing in line or running all over the park to collect FASTPASSes.
+We have spent several days literally hopping from one ride to the next without standing in line or running all over the park to collect FASTPASSes.
 While our daily step count is down, our ride numbers are way up.
 Disneyland recently revamped its free FASTPASS system, which is still in place, and introduced an optional paid service called Disney MaxPass.
 The wait is over.

 We’ve hopped between both parks to review how this program affects a family's visit.
 Here are our thoughts on how to take Disney MaxPass to the max to maximize your time in the park and explain how it works.

 We've tried to anticipate the questions you have and played around with Disney MaxPass (and its accompanying Disney PhotoPass) to see what works, what doesn’t and most importantly how to conserve phone battery in the park.
-We will keep on it and updating this post with all the information as we sleuth it out.
+We will keep investigating MaxPass and updating this post with all the information as we sleuth it out.

 Disney MaxPass - What You Need To Know

 From the Disney Parks Blog: "Disney MaxPass provides unlimited downloads of high-resolution PhotoPass images along with mobile booking and redemption of Disney FASTPASS return times through the Disneyland App.
 Disney MaxPass will be available for an introductory price of $10 a day."
 It isn't replacing the existing FASTPASS, it will be used concurrently with it and with existing FASTPASS queues.

 It is important to understand that all FASTPASS reservations — whether they are made through MaxPass or obtained through the paper FASTPASS distribution kiosks — are now linked to a guest’s park admission ticket (or annual pass).
 Everything is electronically linked.
 This has some positive benefits that you will learn about as you read down.